jelastic/jem/README.md

 **phpext.module** -   JEM application module that is used for enabling / disabling PHP extensions for application servers that are running PHP.

-**apache2ext.module** -  JEM application module that is used for enabling / disabling apache2 modules.
+**apache2ext.module** -  JEM application module that is used for enabling / disabling apache2 modules (deprecated).

 **keystore.module** -   JEM application module that is responsible for managing java keystores, also including operations like ceritificate modules validation, receiving a list of DNS alternative names from ceritificate, getting expiration date of given ceritificate, downloading certificates from storage and much more.